afrind/partial-post-replay/draft-frindell-httpbis-partial-post-replay.md

 incomplete entity bodies with a new 3xx status code (TBD).
 The HTTP/1.1 status message is Partial POST Replay.
 Once this status is sent the server MUST NOT process this request other than is specified in this document.

+The server MUST have prior knowledge that the intermediary supports Partial POST Replay before sending the 3xx response.
+If a server sends this response to an intermediary that does not understand it, the response will likely be forwarded back to the client.

 ### Response Headers